SamanthaVS-BBD/Database-levelup-bookClub/README.md

 You can customize the `Select.sql` file to perform additional analysis or filtering on the data retrieved from the `MonthlySummary` view.

+GetBookReviews Table-Valued function
+This SQL script introduces a table-valued function named `GetBookReviews`, designed to retrieve reviews for a specified book from the BookReviews table within the BookClub database.

+Function Definition (GetBookReviews.sql):

+Purpose: This script creates a table-valued function that takes a book ID as input and returns a table containing the rating, comment, and member ID for each review of the specified book.

+Usage:

+The function `GetBookReviews` accepts one input parameter, `@BookID`, representing the ID of the book for which reviews are to be retrieved.

+It returns a table with columns for rating, comment, and member ID from the BookReviews table, filtered by the specified `BookID`.

+Example Usage:

+To retrieve reviews for a specific book, in the Select.sql file, call the function `GetBookReviews` with the BookID as an argument, like this: `SELECT * FROM dbo.GetBookReviews(1);`

+This query will return all reviews for the book with `BookID` equal to 1.

+Note:

+Before executing the `SELECT` statement to retrieve reviews using the `GetBookReviews` function, ensure that the function has been created by executing the `GetBookReviews.sql` script in the BookClub database.

 Attendance Ranking TVF